PsychNeuro/ed1/book/chapter-07.md

 Furthermore, as noted above, there are significant correlations between parental SES and IQ, at about 0.33 [@NeisserBoodooBouchardEtAl96].
 Thus, there is no doubt that your raw IQ score reflects a strong contribution from various environmental factors that likely systematically vary among different groups.
 Importantly, the predictive validity factor is not directly affected by such mean differences --- it is only affected by the *variance* in scores across individuals.

 In summary, IQ is both a biased and fair test of intelligence!
 It is biased at the mean level, and by the very fact that *any* test of complex task performance is likely to be affected by relevant SES-level factors.
 But at the level of predictive validity, it is fair in that there aren't significant differences across groups.
-We'll consider the data on the genetics and heritability of intelligence in the next chapter.
+We'll consider the data on the genetics and heritability of intelligence in Chapter 10.

 ### Multiple intelligences